stathissideris/trinket/README.md

 - [ ] Don't draw outside visible area
 - [ ] Table view
 - [ ] Customisable keys
+- [ ] Move drop/take code for paging lazy sequences out of drawing
+      code and into the event loop.
+This will allow us to constrain scrolling to not go beyond the end of the sequence.
+Also, drawing code should be very lightweight.

 ## How to address both keys and values in nested data structures